-For almost four years now, I’ve listened to strangers I meet on Craigslist tell me stories they’ve never told anyone before.
+For almost five years now, I’ve listened to strangers I meet on Craigslist tell me stories they’ve never told anyone before.
 I’ve interviewed someone who went through gender reassignment surgery and was falling in love for the very first time, as his true self.
 I’ve spoken with a man who had lost his wife to alcoholism and was struggling to rebuild his life without her.
 I cried when I spoke to a veteran who had lost both of his legs after serving two tours of combat abroad.
 My body shook with anger as I heard the confession of a father who had sexually abused his two daughters when they were young girls.
 I’ve heard stories about sexual abuse and mental illness, divorce and death, addiction and disability—stories that have left me in awe at the breadth and depth of humanity.

 Before I did this, I worked as a lobbyist out of a tiny office in downtown Washington, DC.
 Now my “job” is to listen when no one else will.
 I do it for free.

 In my old life, I stressed out over deadlines, client meetings, unanswered e-mails, and office politics.
 I purposefully distracted myself with daily minutiae so as not to let my unhappiness fully settle in.

 I’d always wanted to have a job where I helped people.
 But somewhere along the way, I had gotten sidetracked.
 Each day on my way to work, I passed at least five homeless people, and reminded myself: You have nothing to complain about.
 You have it good.

 One of the homeless men I saw every day was Joe.
 He stood in front of my building with a paper cup, wearing a black tattered shirt.
 Whenever I could, I brought him boxed lunches that I’d pick up during Capitol Hill briefings and got him the occasional snack or drink.

 “Are you upset with me?” he asked one day, wondering why I’d rounded the corner lunch-less.